Lisa17-10/Lisa17-10.github.io/potm.md

 **Photo of October, 2024**

 <img src="/assets/img/POTM/2024/10.jpg" width="100%"/>
-*<span style="font-size: 0.75em;">'Moth Monday!' photographed by Pratyay: My old friend, White-winged Sphinx, nectaring on Common Vetch.</span>*
+*<span style="font-size: 0.75em;">'The little one in action' photographed by Pratyay: Willowleaf aster is one of the last flowers to bloom in our yard and the Dainty Sulphur is one of the last butterflies to visit.
+We had a wonderful time photographing them.</span>*
 <br>
 <br>
 <br>